|University of Arkansas at Little Rock|

 Standard Class Periods

-UALR’s basic schedule is a common one in institutions of higher education.
+UA Little Rock’s basic schedule is a common one in institutions of higher education.
 It includes 50-minute daytime classes three days a week (Monday-Wednesday-Friday) and 75 minute daytime classes twice a week (Tuesday-Thursday).
-This is consistent with University-wide Administrative Memorandum 635.1 which sets a standard of 45 fifty-minute classes of instructions for three credit hours.
+This is consistent with university-wide Administrative Memorandum 635.1 which sets a standard of 45 fifty-minute classes of instructions for three credit hours.

-Unlike many campuses, UALR offers numerous evening classes, most of them meeting for 75 minutes twice a week, though a number meet for 150 minutes once a week.
+Unlike many campuses, UA Little Rock offers numerous evening classes, most of them meeting for 75 minutes twice a week, though a number meet for 150 minutes once a week.
 Also, in recent years, twice-a-week daytime periods have been added for Monday-Wednesday afternoons, and weekend offerings, particularly on Saturday morning, have increased.

 The standard class periods for the typical three-credit course are shown in the box which follows.
 In order to achieve the orderly academic environment noted above, to minimize schedule conflicts for students, and to achieve maximum and equitable use of the buildings and facilities of the campus, it is necessary that the overwhelming number of classes conform to the start and end times indicated here.